raspichu/VRC-Inspector-Enhancements/README.md

 ## Usage
 ### How to Use

-- Open the Unity Editor and navigate to `Window -> Pichu -> Inspector Enhancements`.
 - Select a GameObject with a SkinnedMeshRenderer to utilize blend shape and set bounds features.
 - Use the transform operations section for resetting transforms easily.
 - Use the Vixen toggles section to create toggles for GameObjects or blend shapes.